matt-thomson/answer-set-programming/README.md

-# Say WHAT you want, NOT HOW you want it #
+This repository contains examples from the "Say what you want, not how you want it done: An Introduction to Declarative Programming in Answer Sets" session at [SPA 2013](http://www.spaconference.org).

-An Introduction to Declarative Programming in Answer Sets
+The session was led by Willem van den Ende and Marina De Vos.

 ## Declarative Programming ##